transistorsoft/react-native-background-fetch/README.md

 #### Old `BackgroundFetch` API
 - Simulate background fetch events in XCode using **`Debug->Simulate Background Fetch`**
 - iOS can take some hours or even days to start a consistently scheduling background-fetch events since iOS schedules fetch events based upon the user's patterns of activity.
-If *Simulate Background Fetch* works, your can be **sure** that everything is working fine.
+If *Simulate Background Fetch* works, you can be **sure** that everything is working fine.
 You just need to wait.

 ### Android